 Mechanism of Action and Dietary Sources

 Essentially most prebiotics are processed via fermentation.
-Bifidobacteria, for example, are uniquely structured with metabolic pathways to process the sugars contained in prebiotic foods via fermentation, yielding essential short-chain fatty acids necessary to gut health.
+Bifidobacteria, for example, are uniquely structured with metabolic pathways to process the sugars contained in prebiotic foods via fermentation, yielding essential short-chain fatty acids necessary to support gut health.
 Natural prebiotics can be found in a range of foods, including chicory root, garlic, leek, onion, asparagus, and bran.

 Prebiotics in Probiotic Nutritional Supplements

 Probiotics produced for sale and consumption face a long and hazardous journey between factory and consumer.
 While in transit they are often subject to extremes in temperature and dwell times in warehouses.
-For this reason it s essential that these essential organisms be kept not only alive, but also well nourished.
+For this reason it is essential that these essential organisms be kept not only alive, but also well nourished.
 At Probulin, we understand the importance of nourishing our probiotics with vital prebiotics so our products reach you with their health benefits intact.
 That’s why all our probiotic products are shipped both on ice (to control for heat that can be deadly to probiotics) and with sufficient food (prebiotics) to sustain them during travel.